Finite-temperature, anharmonicity, and Duschinsky effects on the two-dimensional electronic spectra from ab initio thermo-field Gaussian wavepacket dynamics

 An intuitive physical interpretation of Eq.~(\ref{eq:C_tau}) is available in the zero-temperature limit, where the density operator $\hat{\rho} =|1,g\rangle\langle1,g|$ is given in terms of the ground vibrational state $|1,g\rangle$ of the ground electronic state.
 Then,\cite{Begusic_Vanicek:2020a}

 where

 $\hat{H}_{i}^{\prime}=\hat{H}_{i}-\hbar\omega_{1,g}$, and $\hbar\omega _{1,g}=\langle1,g|\hat{H}_{1}|1,g\rangle$.
-In Fig.~\ref{fig:R_SE_Scheme}, we illustrate how Eq.~(\ref{eq:C_wp}) is evaluated for the stimulated emission contribution $R_{\text{SE}}(t_{3},t_{2},t_{1})$ [Eq.~(\ref{eq:R_SE})].
+In Fig.~\ref{fig:R_SE_Scheme}, we illustrate how Eq.~(\ref{eq:C_wp}) is evaluated for stimulated emission contribution $C_1(t_1 + t_2, t_3, t_2 + t_3)$ [Eq.~(\ref{eq:C_tau})] to the rephasing signal [Eq.~(\ref{eq:S_R})].
 The bra nuclear wavepacket is first evolved for a time $\tau_{a}=t_{1}+t_{2}$ in the excited electronic state and then for a time $\tau_{b}=t_{3}$ in the ground state; the ket wavepacket is in the ground electronic state during $t_{1}$ and evolves in the excited state for a time $\tau_{c}=t_{2}+t_{3}$.
-In general, during the time delays $t_{1}$ and $t_{3}$, also known as coherence and detection times, the bra and ket wavepackets evolve on different potential energy surfaces; during the so-called population time $t_{2}$, the two wavepackets are in the same electronic state---in the ground state for the ground-state bleach contribution and in the excited electronic state for the stimulated emission component.
+In general, during time delays $t_{1}$ and $t_{3}$, also known as coherence and detection times, the bra and ket wavepackets evolve on different potential energy surfaces; during the so-called population time $t_{2}$, the two wavepackets are in the same electronic state: in the ground state for the ground-state bleach contribution and in the excited electronic state for the stimulated emission and excited-state absorption components.

-We now address the question \textquotedblleft Is it possible to retain the simple wavepacket picture without neglecting finite-temperature effects?\textquotedblright To answer this question in the affirmative, we employ thermo-field dynamics, which maps the evolution of a density operator at finite temperature to the evolution of a wavefunction with a doubled number of coordinates.
+We now address the question of whether it is possible to retain the simple wavepacket picture without neglecting finite-temperature effects.
+To answer this question in the affirmative, we employ thermo-field dynamics, which maps the evolution of a density operator at finite temperature to the evolution of a wavefunction with a doubled number of coordinates.
 In the thermo-field dynamics theory,\cite{Suzuki:1985} the thermal vacuum is defined as

 where $|k\tilde{k}\rangle=|k\rangle|\tilde{k}\rangle$ is the basis vector of the tensor-product space obtained from the physical (with basis $\{|k\rangle \}$) and \textquotedblleft fictitious\textquotedblright\ (with basis $\{|\tilde{k}\rangle\}$) Hilbert spaces.
 We note that physical operators (denoted only by hat $\hat{}$, such as $\hat{\rho}$ or $\hat{\mu}$) act only on the physical subspace.
 With these definitions, Eq.~(\ref{eq:C_tau}) can be rewritten as